Dengh2019/DGLER/README.md

 This repository is the official implementation of the paper "A Depth-Guided Feature Modulation Approach for Event-to-LiDAR Indoor Localization" (Submitted to IEEE Sensors Journal).

-The core code, pre-trained models and configuration files are currently being organized.
-This will be done within 7 days of paper submission.

 # Overview

 ## 1. Abstract